DLR-RM/BlenderProc/examples/entity_displacement_modifier/README.md

 We are selecting multiple entities based on a user-defined condition and change the attribute and custom property values of the selected entities.
 First we want to check if each entity has a uv_map and if not, we add a uv_map to the entity.
 Than we add a displacement modifier with a random texture to each entity.

-* `cf_add_uv_mapping` - section of the `EntityManipulator` for adding a uv map to an object if uv map is missing.
+1.) `cf_add_uv_mapping` - section of the `EntityManipulator` for adding a uv map to an object if uv map is missing.

+* This step is mandatory for adding a displacement modifier to an object, if the object does't have a uv_map.
+Because if a object doesn't have a uv_map it is not possible to put a texture over it.
+And without texture a displacement is not possible.
 For uv mapping we have to chose a `projection`.
-Possible projection types given by blender are: "cube", "cylinder", "smart", "sphere".
+Possible projection types given by blender are: "cube", "cylinder", "smart" and "sphere".

-* `cf_add_displacement_modifier_with_texture` - section of the `EntityManipulator` for adding a displace modifier with texture to an entity.
+2.) `cf_add_displacement_modifier_with_texture` - section of the `EntityManipulator` for adding a displace modifier with texture to an entity.

-First we need a `texture`.This can be a random or a specific texture.
+* First we need a `texture` to lay over the object.
+This can be a random or a specific texture.
 For possible `texture`'s data types check `provider.sampler.Texture` documentation.
-All other, following parameter are not mandatory but can be used to further customize the displacement.
+* All other, following parameter are not mandatory but can be used to further customize the displacement.
-By adding a value to `min_vertices_for_subdiv` we can check if a subdivision modifier is necessary for the entity.
+* By adding a value to `min_vertices_for_subdiv` we can check if a subdivision modifier is necessary for the entity.
 If the vertices of a entity are less than `min_vertices_for_subdiv` a Subdivision modifier will be added to increase the number of vertices.
-The number of vertices of a entity are having a big effect on the displacement modifier.
+The number of vertices of a entity is having a big effect on the displacement modifier.
 If there are not enough, the displacement is not working well.
+* If a subdivision is being applied the `subdiv_level` defines the numbers of subdivisions to perform on the entity.
+We are using one or two in this example.
-`mid_level` is the texture value that gives no displacement.
+* `mid_level` is the texture value that gives no displacement.
+Having `0.5` like we do, means that only half of the object will be displaced, which is a good value to start from.
-`subdiv_level` are the numbers of Subdivisions to perform `strength` is the amount to displace geometry
+* `strength` is the amount to displace geometry.
+We are here sampling the `strength` over a gaussian distribution with mean `0.0` and standard deviation of `0.5`.

 ## More examples